microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether npm scripts should be automatically detected.
   "npm.autoDetect": "on",

-  // Enable an explorer view for npm scripts.
+  // Enable an explorer view for npm scripts when there is no top-level 'package.json' file.
   "npm.enableScriptExplorer": false,

   // Configure glob patterns for folders that should be excluded from automatic script detection.